Poland to suspend asylum right to reduce illegal migration - www.lokmattimes.com

 Poland to suspend asylum right to reduce illegal migration

-Warsaw, Oct 12 Poland plans to implement a temporary suspension of the right to asylum in a bid to reduce illegal immigration, Prime Minister Donald Tusk announced on Saturday.
+Warsaw, Oct 13 Poland plans to implement a temporary suspension of the right to asylum in a bid to reduce illegal immigration, Prime Minister Donald Tusk announced.

-Tusk further emphasized the importance of integration for those wishing to stay in Poland long-term, citing Germany's past failure to prioritize this in its migration policy.
+Tusk further emphasised the importance of integration for those wishing to stay in Poland long-term, citing Germany's past failure to prioritise this in its migration policy.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app